Aleksandar Tijanić

-Aleksandar Tijanić (Александар Тијанић; 13 December 1949 – 28 October 2013) was a Serbian journalist and director of the country's public broadcaster Radio Television of Serbia from 2004 to 2013.
-During his career he was a star columnist for leading newspapers and magazines published in SFR Yugoslavia and Serbia, editor in chief of several prominent television stations, political advisor to prominent Serbian politicians, and Information Minister for four months in 1996 in the government headed by Mirko Marjanović during the rule of Slobodan Milošević.
+Aleksandar Tijanić (Александар Тијанић; 13 December 1949 – 28 October 2013) was a Serbian journalist and director-general of the country's public broadcaster Radio-Television of Serbia from 2004 to 2013.
+During his career he was a star columnist for leading newspapers and magazines published in SFR Yugoslavia and Serbia, editor in chief of several prominent television stations, political advisor to prominent Serbian politicians, and Minister of Information for four months in 1996 in the government headed by Mirko Marjanović during the rule of Slobodan Milošević.

-He was very much a polarising figure in Serbian society and gathered a great deal of admirers as well as enemies throughout the years.
+A polarising figure in Serbian society, Tijanić gathered a great deal of admirers as well as enemies throughout the years.

-He died on October 28, 2013 from a heart attack.

 Early life

 Tijanić was born in Đakovica, FPR Yugoslavia.
 After finishing high school in his home town, he moved to Belgrade to study journalism at University of Belgrade's Faculty of Political Sciences.
 He did not complete his studies.

 Journalism career

 After working his way up during the late 1970s and early 1980s in Politika publications such as Auto Svet, he got a sought-after job at NIN magazine, where he first wrote for the supplement on vehicles and eventually advanced to a position on the editorial board.
 His job in NIN was a springboard for other top editorial positions.
-In the mid-1980s he was editor-in-chief of Intervju, another weekly magazine from Politika AD family.
-In parallel, he wrote for periodical publications in Croatia, Slovenia, and Bosnia.
+In the mid-1980s he was editor-in-chief of Intervju.
+In parallel, he wrote for periodical publications in Croatia, Slovenia, and Bosnia and Herzegovina.

-Following the 8th Session of the Serbian Communist League in September 1987, which was essentially the official date of Slobodan Milošević's ascent to power in Serbia, Tijanić lost all of his writing engagements in the Belgrade publications and was thus reduced to mostly writing in Croatian papers.
+Following the 8th session of the Central Committee of the League of Communists of Serbia in September 1987, which was essentially the official date of Slobodan Milošević's ascent to power in Serbia, Tijanić lost all of his writing engagements in the Belgrade publications and was thus reduced to mostly writing in Croatian papers.